OpenVoiceOS/community-docs/docs/ht_stt_config.md

 }
 ```

-By default, the default language that is configured with OVOS will be used, but should (WIP), detect the spoken language and convert it as necessasary.
+By default, the language that is configured with OVOS will be used, but should (WIP), detect the spoken language and convert it as necessary.

 ## Sections explained

-`"module"` - This is where you specify what TTS module to use.
+`"module"` - This is where you specify what STT module to use.

-`"fallback_module"` - If by chance your first TTS engine fails, OVOS will try to use this one.
+`"fallback_module"` - If by chance your first STT engine fails, OVOS will try to use this one.
 It is usually configured to use an `on device` engine so that you always have some output even if you are disconnected from the internet.

 `"ovos-tts-server-plugin"`

 `"ovos-tts-plugin-piper"` - Specify specific plugin settings here.
 Multiple entries are allowed.
 If an empty dict is provided, `{}`, the plugin will use its default values.

-Refer to the STT plugin github repository for specifications on each plugin
+Refer to the STT plugin GitHub repository for specifications on each plugin